taskforcedev/faq/README.md

 Then run <code>composer update</code>

-Then add the service provider to your config/app.php
+Then add the service provider(s) to your config/app.php

 <code>'providers' => [
     ...